GameOverture/HarmonyEngine/README.md

 - Compile and run the same game code in Windows, Mac, Linux environments.
 As well as target web and mobile environments by transpiling to wasm via Emscripten.
 - Robust and simple programming API, learn once, apply to every type of game object
 - First-class support for Spine Animation
+- TBD

 ## Editor Features
-Setup and design sprite animations, fonts, sound cues, *particles, shaders, and more*.
-Or by using any combination of above, create complex entity hierarchies and apply physics.
+Setup and design sprite animations, fonts, sound cues, particles, and more.
+Or by using any combination of them, create complex entity hierarchies, apply physics, and setup bounding volumes

 ![App Screenshot](https://via.placeholder.com/468x300?text=App+Screenshot+Here)
 - Quickly generate and setup new code projects and builds with all dependencies taken care of